DecentralizedScience/Prototype/README.md

 To deploy the app you sould build it and serve it.

 ### Build
+- configure your `src/config.json`file, and set the host to your server name, port to `433` and path to the path you want to use for your server, for instance `graphql`
 `npm run build` commands builds the solution

 ### Protect the data